Stock exchanges, Nvidia does not shake up. Milan snatches parity at the close

 It was not enough, therefore, for the market to continue rallying the record results of the giant Nvidia, which the market had been expecting.
 The US chip giant released numbers that far exceeded expectations, but which once again leave us with the central question of this whole euphoric phase: how long can we grow at this rate?
 And, above all, will AI fulfil the promises made to the market?

-Wall Street also moved lower, with indices weighed down by soaring oil prices and Treasury bond yields, as traders analysed Nvidia Corp's quarterly earnings report.
+Wall Street closed positive.
+The Dow Jones climbed 0.55 per cent to 50,285.72 points, the Nasdaq advanced 0.09 per cent to 26,293.10 points, and the S&P 500 advanced 0.17 per cent to 7,445.70 points.
+Traders analysed Nvidia Corp's quarterly report.
 The company far exceeded Wall Street's expectations in terms of earnings and forecasts, also announcing a quarterly dividend increase in cash to 25 cents.
-However, investors are now expecting the chipmaker to beat estimates and revise its forecasts upwards amid a boom in artificial intelligence.
-Therefore, in premarket, Nvidia's shares are flat.
+However, investors now expect the chipmaker to beat estimates and revise its forecasts upward amid a boom in artificial intelligence.
+Heavy selling on Walmart - the largest global retailer - after its disappointing quarterly results, which fuelled investors' fears about the effects of the Middle East conflict on the economy and consumer spending.